 There is an interest in adding a cage back into this area, which will give a sense to visitors of what the experience was like for those sentenced to time there.
-The metalwork should be so designed to make clear to the visitor that it is a modern recreation.
+The cage could be an accessible modern re-creation of the metal cage, or a hologram which would maintain complete accessibility within the dark cell.